Infectious Disease Surveillance

 How Surveillance Works

-Responding to and preventing further spread of infectious diseases requires strong communication between health care providers, laboratories, epidemiologists, and clinical staff.
+Responding to and preventing further spread of infectious diseases requires strong communication between healthcare providers, laboratories, epidemiologists, and clinical staff.

-For infectious disease surveillance to function well:
+For infectious disease surveillance to work well:

-• Infectious Disease Reporting and Forms are available here.
+Infectious Disease Reporting and Forms

 • Prevent and control disease.